 One of our specialities is mobile applications written in React Native.
 This technology, like everything, has its pros and cons, strengths and weaknesses.
 Before deciding to begin a project in this technology, it is worth knowing a few basic facts about it first.

 What exactly is React Native?

 React Native is one of the frameworks that allows you to quickly create applications for various system platforms, in this case mostly on Android and iOS.
 This technology was created by Facebook, which uses it to create its own applications.

-While working at React Native, the programmer writes the code, which is then translated into the native code supported by the appropriate platform.
+While working with React Native, the programmer writes the code, which is then translated into the native code supported by the appropriate platform.
 The native code is in turn compiled for the right system.
-Using this approach, the programmer only has to write code once (instead of two separate ones), which allows for significant savings not only during the creation of the application, but also during its maintenance.
+Using this approach, the programmer only has to write code once (instead of two separate versions), which allows for significant savings not only during the creation of the application, but also during its maintenance.
 In practice, to achieve the same effect (with two applications), only nearly half as much code is needed.

 Who uses React Native?